 If you do create a standby database where ASM is used and the primary database is making use of ASM aliases, the standby database will only end up with OMF datafiles and ASM aliases will not be created.

 ASM Aliases can be created post CSD either using a post-processing script or by manually creating them.

 As a prerequisite, you have to make sure that the Primary database uses SPFILE and not PFILE before running the Create Standby Database process.

 If you are using ODA machines, It is required that you create the dbstorages before creating the standby databases using Dbvisit.
-Please refer the blog for further details.
+Please refer to v10 documentation for the example of creating dbstorage:

 2. Creating the Standby Database - Control Center (GUI)

 In the following example we will create a standby database based on the following information:

 Server Name: dbvel71